Tuanpham15012025/ConcordiaHub/README.md

 # ConcordiaHub
-ConcordiaHub – In Concord We Evolve A decentralized peer-support DApp where users help review each other's code, designs, or writing—and earn tokens as rewards.
-Built on trust, cooperation, and evolution.
+ConcordiaHub – A Web3 DApp for community-driven task reviews & karma-based reward system.
+“In Concord We Evolve.”